danielgruber/Goma-CMS/README.md

 The installer will also provide information about what to install on your system to make Goma run.

 Notice for RedHat-related OS:

-you need to install the package php-xml to make Goma run.
+Goma needs the package php-xml from the OS Repos (e.g. Fedora or Mandriva Main).

 Team